gemfire/gemfire-developer-website/README.md

 ### Software Installation Prerequisites

-* **Install Hugo** — The VMware GemFire Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
+* **Install Hugo** — The GemFire Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
 You'll need to [get Hugo](https://gohugo.io/getting-started/installing/) if you want to build and run the site locally.
 Make sure you install the extended version with support for SCSS/SASS.
-This site pins `hugo` to a specific version (currently **0.110.0**) to build so if you're using a different version, your experience may vary.
+This site currently uses **0.133.0** to build so if you're using a different version, your experience may vary.
 To install `hugo`, follow the instructions for your specific environment as detailed in the [hugo documentation](https://gohugo.io/installation/).
 Ultimately, you have two main options:

-   - Download the correct *extended* binary for your OS from [gohugo GitHub releases page for 0.110.0](https://github.com/gohugoio/hugo/releases/tag/v0.110.0) and then move the `hugo` binary to an appropriate location (ie. `sudo cp hugo /usr/local/bin`) and/or add it to your `PATH`.
+   - Use `brew install hugo` (MacOS only.)
-   - Use `brew install hugo` and `brew pin hugo` to pin it to the correct version (0.110.0).
-(MacOS only.)
+   - Download the correct binary for your OS from [gohugo GitHub releases](https://github.com/gohugoio/hugo/releases) and then move the `hugo` binary to an appropriate location (ie. `sudo cp hugo /usr/local/bin`) and/or add it to your `PATH`.

 * **Install Node (and NPM)** — Certain features of the site require Node in order to build (PostCSS, Autoprefixer, etc.), and the Node Package Manager (npm) is also used to manage local packages.
 If you don’t already have Node installed, you’ll need it in order to build the site.
-Though it may work with different versions, you should use Node 16+ and npm 8 (the corresponding version that comes with Node 16).
+Though it may work with different versions, you should use Node 18+ and npm 10+ (the corresponding version that comes with Node 18).
 You may [download and install Node](https://nodejs.org/en/download/current/) or use `brew` to install it:

      ```sh
-     brew install node@16
+     brew install node@18
-     brew link node@16
+     brew link node@10
      ```

 * **Install Docker** — Docker builds images for local automated tests.
 You can download [Docker Desktop](https://www.docker.com/products/docker-desktop/) or use `brew`: